Fabian-Gruenbichler/rust/src/doc/reference/src/items/functions.md

 >
 > [^async-edition]: The `async` qualifier is not allowed in the 2015 edition.
 >
+> [^extern-safe]: The `safe` function qualifier is only allowed semantically within
+>   `extern` blocks.
+>
 > [^fn-param-2015]: Function parameters with only a type are only allowed
 >   in an associated function of a [trait item] in the 2015 edition.

-A _function_ consists of a [block], along with a name, a set of parameters, and an output type.
+A _function_ consists of a [block] (that's the _body_ of the function), along with a name, a set of parameters, and an output type.
 Other than a name, all these are optional.
-Functions are declared with the keyword `fn`.
+Functions are declared with the keyword `fn` which defines the given name in the [value namespace] of the module or block where it is located.
 Functions may declare a set of *input* [*variables*][variables] as parameters, through which the caller passes arguments into the function, and the *output* [*type*][type] of the value the function will return to its caller on completion.
 If the output type is not explicitly stated, it is the [unit type].